 Click the photo above to learn more about Sequence Multivitamins for African Americans.

-Sequence Multivitamins were designed to meet the needs of African American men, women, and the unique needs of older adults.
+Sequence Multivitamins were designed to meet the needs of African American men, women, and the unique needs of adults over age 50.

 Four of five African Americans are vitamin D deficient compared to less than one in three White Americans.
 The majority population, who most vitamin companies naturally target, have nutritional needs that are substantially different.
 Vitamin D deficiency is also associated with increasing diabetes, hypertension, prostate cancer, breast cancer, colon cancer, and more.
 African Americans have the highest risk for all of these diseases.